ActuallyHappening/ethglobal-2025/README.md

 ### Future considerations
 The initial goal of this project was to maintain privacy in the policies set by _Master_.
-I put a lot of work into building some `Noir` circuits, see [the circuits folder](./circuits) and [the generate-zk.nu script](./actions/generate-zk.nu).
+I put a lot of work and manny hours into building some `Noir` circuits, see [the circuits folder](./circuits) and [the generate-zk.nu script](./actions/generate-zk.nu).
-Unfortunately, I didn't understand ZK enough when I first started hacking (absolutely no experience before) and so the policies have to be enforced onchain, which means being *public*
+Unfortunately, I didn't understand ZK enough when I first started hacking (absolutely no experience before) and so didn't realise the policies had to be enforced onchain, which means they must be *public* because onchain means public.
+AZTEC would solve this problem, but I didn't have enough time from realising my mistake!
+I also wrote my first lines of Solidity, deployed and verified my first smart contract, and wrote my first Foundry tests in this hackathon which ate up a significant amount of time.

 ## How to run project